 In our highly analytical culture, where we hold mathematical prowess in high esteem and often reward logic over emotional decision-making, we too often judge others (and ourselves) by numbers: income, age, height, weight, and other calculations.
 In doing so, we have devalued something that’s invaluable and which cannot be scored – and that’s our natural instincts.
 Our instincts have been perfected by time immemorial.
 They are in our DNA.
 They are not something to ignore or override.

-Because wolves remained wild, they didn’t lose their instincts in the way that so many of us humans have.
+Because wolves remained wild, they didn’t lose their instincts in the way that we humans have.
 Instincts can defy logic.
-Instincts can tell you on a first date, or even in the text messages leading up to a first date, that something is off and that you shouldn’t go on that date.
-Your instincts tell you when a person should not be around your children.
+They can tell us on a first date, or even in a text message leading up to a first date, whether something is “off” and that we should avoid going on that date.
+Our instincts can tell us whether we can trust someone, such as whether we should do business with them or allow them to be around our children.

 Wolves possess an elegant combination of strength and endurance coupled with grace.
-Wolves are both lean and powerful.
-They can run at 35 miles per hour when they’re chasing prey, but more often, they lope at 5 miles per hour, which they can do for hours on end.
+They are both lean and powerful.
+A wolf can run 35 miles per hour when they’re chasing prey.
+But more often, they lope at 5 miles per hour, which they can do for hours on end.
 Wolves are suited to their environment, living in harmony with their natural surroundings.

-Taking a lesson from the wolf, you can ask yourself if you feel in harmony in your own body and your surrounding environment.
+Taking a lesson from the wolf, it might be a time to ask yourself if you feel in harmony in your own body and your surrounding environment.
 If you feel like you lack strength, stamina, and even grace – why is that?
 What can you do to change your state?
 If you feel ill at ease in your surroundings, perhaps it’s time to explore other environments.
 If you feel ill at ease in your own body, it’s worth exploring what’s hindering your innate capacity to thrive.